robocorp/robotframework-lsp/robocorp-code/README.md

     -   Code Lenses to `Run Task` / `Debug Task` for tasks decorated with `@task`.
     -   `ROBO TASKS OUTPUT` which shows the output of tasks run with `@task`.
 -   Support for [Work Items](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items).
--   Create a Robot from a pre-configured template using the `Robocorp: Create Task Package (Robot)` action.
+-   Create a Task Package from a pre-configured template using the `Robocorp: Create Task Package (Robot)` action.
 -   Upload a Robot to the cloud with the `Robocorp: Upload Task Package (Robot) to Control Room` action.
 -   Link to the cloud with the `Robocorp: Link to Control Room` action.
 -   Unlink from the cloud with the `Robocorp: Unlink and remove credentials from Control Room` action.